 How do I choose a product with new LEDs constantly being released?

 Selecting a new manufacturer is one thing, but what about choosing between new products in general?
 It seems like LEDs are on an update schedule that's almost as fast as smartphones.
 Well, we still apply the same principle.

 You can see in the table below two generic products – a contractor grade LED A19 and a professional grade LED A19.
 These are prices similar to what you would find from a major manufacturer, and also what we offer online.

 Note: If you register for a business account, you could receive discounted pricing.

 |Lumens (light output)||800||800|

 |Incandescent wattage equivalent||60||60|

 |Average life rating||10,000||25,000|

 The contractor grade lamp is more than 20 percent less expensive than the longer-lasting professional grade lamp.
-But the professional grade lamp lasts two-and-a-half times longer than its less expensive counterpart.
+But the professional grade lamp lasts two-and-a-half times longer, plus has a much higher CRI (color rendering index).

-When it comes to making a decision like the one above, you can simply weigh the key driver for your purchase.
+When it comes to making a decision like the one above, weigh the key driver for your purchase.
 Is it price or maintenance?